The Capital One hack couldn’t have come at a worse time for Amazon’s most profitable business

 The data breach that appears to have exposed more than 100 million applications for Capital One credit cards couldn’t have come at a worse time for Amazon Web Services, which stores the bank’s data.

 House Oversight Committee lawmakers sent letters on Thursday to both Amazon and Capital One requesting briefings on the incident and more details on the companies’ security protocols.
-In the Amazon letter, addressed to Bezos, the lawmakers cited the potential JEDI award, writing “the committee may carefully examine the consequences of this breach.”
+In the Amazon letter, addressed to chief executive Jeff Bezos, the lawmakers cited the potential JEDI award, writing that “the Committee may carefully examine the consequences of this breach.”

 The Capital One breach could further undermine Amazon’s hopes to win the contract outright.
 It could also fuel anxieties among companies and other organizations considering further moving their operations into the cloud.